-- Re-engaging patients and staff regarding vaccinations and boosters. - Using motivational interviewing strategies provided by the Network with hesitant patients. - Utilizing the Vaccination Change Package. - Improving processes for tracking which patients received the COVID-19 vaccination in the facility or elsewhere.
+- Educating patients and staff on identifying and communicating exposure and symptoms for COVID-19. - Implementing consistent screening processes for patients and staff. - Establishing cohort facilities and shifts. - Using motivational interviewing strategies provided by the Network with patients and staff that are hesitant to be vaccinated. - Utilizing the Vaccination Change Package. - Improving processes for tracking which patients received the COVID-19 vaccination in the facility or elsewhere. - Re-engaging patients and staff regarding vaccinations and boosters.